We tailor our lessons to fit you and welcome a whole range of styles.

 Other parents may prefer not to follow an exam-focused approach, choosing instead to emphasise particular styles or simply the enjoyment of playing an instrument without the formality of exams.
 In either case, we encourage parents to share their expectations with the tutor to ensure the lessons align with their goals.
 You may not have a clear goal, in which case the tutor can give some options, or you may be very clear about your desires – what’s really important is that you form part of the conversation in your child’s learning, and are both supported by our staff.

-Our Tutors were once in your shoes.
+Our Tutors were once young musicians too.
 They know all there is when it comes to practising for grades in Classical, Jazz or even Pop & Rock.
 Our tutors are excited to offer opportunities in Piano, Guitar and Bass lessons, either to be learnt as a stand alone instrument or to complement your singing if you wish to learn how to self accompany.
 We tailor our lessons to fit you and welcome a whole range of styles.
 Every tutor will be dedicated towards meeting your child’s learning needs, interests and aspirations.

 Our tutors are DBS checked and trained to Level 2 safeguarding standards through ESCB and participate in yearly support and development training.